HaixinLiuNeuro/sythetic_image_generator/README.md

 * image size (width and height) in pixel number
 * image scale um/pixel, as it uses actual size estimate of a cell to generate cells
 * the mean of the two axis of the ellipse to model a cell in um (default is 3 um)
-* the std of the axises of the ellipse of a cell in um (default is 0.5 um)
+* the std of the axes of the ellipse of a cell in um (default is 0.5 um)
 * the limit of axis length of cells in um (default is [1 6]).
 The first number is min, 2nd is max, separated by space.
 * number of cells to generate in each image: 1-255, as label image uses uint8 to code the mask identity.
 * mean and std of the simulated cell: we simulate cell fluorescence intensity using a random draw from a Gaussian.
 The image is in uint16 so that the target value can be from 0 to 2^16.